 2 MailRisk add-in for Outlook

-A button which any licensed email user can use directly insider their email client to invoke a security analysis of the currently opened email, and communicate this to the end-user in an educational fashion.
+A button which any licensed email user can use directly insider their email client (see supported clients below) to invoke a security analysis of the currently opened email, and communicate this to the end-user in an educational fashion.

 Through the add-in interface, users may also report their suspicion so that IT administrators may be notified according to indvidual preferences for such notifications, or request a manual risk assessment of the email if the automated analysis does not satisfy the user's needs.